Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Since the first successful liver transplantation was performed in a child almost 40 years ago, this option has increasingly become a life-saving therapy for children with liver diseases such as biliary atresia.
 Interestingly, the next most common indication for liver transplant in children has been metabolic diseases such as tyrosinemia or urea cycle defects.
 Despite the availability of medical therapy for some of these diseases, the unpredictable nature of the disease and the potential long-term complications of tumors or neurologic problems has led to the use of liver transplant in these children.
-Results for liver transplantation have increasingly improved with experienced centers demonstrating high rates of survival exceeding 90% at one to two years.
+Results for liver transplantation have increasingly improved with experienced centers demonstrating high rates of survival exceeding 90 percent at one to two years.
 Of note, this includes caring for children who present in very sick condition with acute liver failure or for children with other conditions such as liver tumors.

 At Children’s Hospital of Pittsburgh we have been very focused not only on successful survival outcome but also on assuring that children who undergo transplantation are achieving a highly improved quality of life.
 One of the ways that this has been achieved has been by developing new ways of handling immunosuppression, i.e., the medicines that are used to prevent rejection of the transplanted organ.